zfrhadis10/zfrhadis10/README.md

 ## 👋 Hello and welcome!

 I'm a Data Analyst passionate about turning complex data into clear, actionable insights that drive business decisions.
-A distinguished graduate of Hacktiv8's Comprehensive Data Analytics program with a grade of 94.67/100, I specialize in uncovering patterns, building dashboards, and delivering data stories that matter.
+A distinguished graduate of Hacktiv8's Comprehensive Data Analytics program, I specialize in uncovering patterns, building dashboards, and delivering data stories that matter.

 ---